 By the way, the highly popular Wizarding World attractions, Hogwarts Express, Harry Potter and the Forbidden Journey, and Harry Potter and the Escape From Gringotts did not used to be included in the Universal Express program.
 As of 2018, however, the Express passes are accepted for the Potter rides.

 Express Pass holders, like hotel guests, could visit any time of year and avoid the lines.
 However, the prices of the passes vary according to the time of the year.
 You’ll end up paying a premium—in some cases a hefty one—to purchase an Express pass during the most crowded seasons.
 (Similarly, the room rates at the on-property hotels are higher during the busier seasons.
-It’s all the more reason to plan your visit during less crowded times of the year.)
+It’s all the more reason to plan your visit during less crowded times of the year if possible.)

 Option 4: Use Universal’s Virtual Line Program

 Starting in 2017, Universal Orlando began offering its Virtual Line system.
-It is currently available for three attractions, including Race Through New York Starring Jimmy Fallon and Fast & Furious – Supercharged, both at Universal Studios Florida.
+It is currently available for five attractions, including Race Through New York Starring Jimmy Fallon and Fast & Furious – Supercharged, both at Universal Studios Florida.
 Using Universal’s phone app or kiosks at the rides, visitors make reservations to visit the attractions.
 At the appointed times, they show their phones or printed passes and are admitted into the show buildings.
 Once guests enter, there are still waits (generally about 20 minutes) to board the actual rides.

 The only way to get on most of the slides and rides at the resort’s water park, Volcano Bay, is by using Virtual Line and making reservations in the park.
 Visitors receive “TapuTapu” wearable, waterproof bracelets to make reservations.
 It is a clever system.

 Option 5: Purchase a VIP Experience